Stacey Shortall: Charitable work

 While working in New York, Shortall volunteered for Volunteers of Legal Service on the Incarcerated Mothers Law Project at Bayview Correctional Facility in Manhattan.
 She represented incarcerated mothers facing termination of their parental rights, a mother sentenced to 20 years to life in prison for the murder of her abusive boyfriend and for a refugee mother who had been raped and tortured.
-She also worked as part of a team undertaking research for the International Criminal Tribunal of Rwanda on genocide and rape as war crimes.
-Shortall volunteered for Neighborhood Defender Service of Harlem to advocate for mothers seeking to have their children returned from foster care.
+She also worked as part of a team undertaking research for the International Criminal Tribunal for Rwanda on genocide and rape as war crimes.
+Shortall volunteered for the Neighborhood Defender Service of Harlem to advocate for mothers seeking to have their children returned from foster care.

-In 2004, Shortall spent a month-long sabbatical working in Ghana for NGO Women For Progress which focussed on violence against women and children including through village outreach programs.
+In 2004, Shortall spent a month-long sabbatical working in Ghana for NGO Women For Progress which focussed on violence against women and children including through village outreach programmes.
 Shortall also volunteered for the Ghanaian Police Force to assist with investigations and prosecutions of rapists.